No More Smelly Bins: Tips to Deodorize Your Garbage

 However, that will not get rid of strong smells and stains.

-This article will cover some simple tips and tricks to clean and deodorize your garbage can.
+This article will cover simple tips and tricks to clean and deodorize garbage cans so they don’t stink up your garage.

-Properly cleaning a smelly garbage can is actually a three-step process of cleaning, deodorizing, and disinfecting.
+Cleaning a smelly trash can is a three-step process of cleaning, deodorizing, and disinfecting.

 The first step is always to empty your trash can.